Tax credits and tax deductions are two different types of tax breaks. Both can lower your tax bill, but they work in different ways.

-Here are the most up to date standard deduction amounts for tax year 2018 (returns filed in 2019).
+Here are the most up to date standard deduction amounts for tax year 2022 (returns to be filed in 2023).

 |Filing Status||Standard Deduction|

-Taxpayers over age 65 who are blind are eligible for an additional standard deduction amount of $1,300.
+Taxpayers over age 65 or who are blind are eligible for an additional $1,400.
 On the other hand, taxpayers who can be claimed as a dependent on someone else’s tax return may receive a lower standard deduction.